raul23/ebook-classifier-training/README.rst

 ================================
 I put the results section at the top before explaining the `script <#script-classify-ebooks-py>`_ since it is one of the most important and interesting part of this document.

-Thus without further ado, here are the results from training multiple classifiers on `three different datasets of ebooks text <#datasets>`_.
+Thus without further ado, here are the results from training multiple classifiers on `three different datasets of ebook text <#datasets>`_.

 Part 1: classifiers trained on the small dataset
 ------------------------------------------------